Know-Thyself/django-ecommerce/README.md

 Understanding The Project Structure
 -----------------------------------

 The main project is called **ecommerce** and can be found in the *ecommerce* directory.
 I've integrated four django apps in this project, namely: *store*, *accont*, *cart* and *payment*.
-These apps are responsible for handling different aspects of the project that are corolated to what their individual names suggest.
+These apps are responsible for handling different aspects of the project that are correlated to what their individual names suggest.

 The *ecommerce* directory contains important settings, configurations and urls/routes/paths or entry points of the apps to enable us run all of them as one web application smoothly.
 Having at *settings.py* and *urls.py* in the *ecommerce* directory could give you a better idea as to how the project is structured.